-- 1. Existing natural surface drainage should be utilized where practical - Whenever the evidence available indicates that the natural surface drainage is inadequate, the owner shall provide the parcel with an adequate surface water drainage system which shall be integrated into the drainage patterns of surrounding properties. - Swales which provide drainage to a property or properties other than that upon which they are located are required to be placed in an easement meeting the specifications of the City of Plymouth Engineer to prohibit future filling or constructing. - 4.
+- 1. Existing natural surface drainage should be utilized where practical - 2.
+Whenever the evidence available indicates that the natural surface drainage is inadequate, the owner shall provide the parcel with an adequate surface water drainage system which shall be integrated into the drainage patterns of surrounding properties. - 3.
+Swales which provide drainage to a property or properties other than that upon which they are located are required to be placed in an easement meeting the specifications of the City of Plymouth Engineer to prohibit future filling or constructing. - 4.
 On-site detention for a one hundred (100) year storm event shall be required in accordance with the City of Plymouth Storm Water Drainage Ordinance, unless a written statement by the City of Plymouth Engineer indicates that it is not necessary to prevent harm to adjoining properties. - 5.
-All drainage plans are subject to review and approval by the City of Plymouth Engineer.

-6. Drainage Swales

-Drainage swales along dedicated streets and within the right-of-way, or within dedicated drainage easements are not to be altered, except for maintenance as originally constructed and approved by the City of Plymouth Engineer or the Indiana Department of Transportation.
+All drainage plans are subject to review and approval by the City of Plymouth Engineer. - 6.
+Drainage Swales as originally constructed and approved by the City of Plymouth Engineer or the Indiana Department of Transportation.
 Driveways may be constructed over these swales subject to the requirements of this Ordinance and the approval of the City of Plymouth Street Superintendant and/or Indiana Department of Transportation (INDOT approval is required for driveways accessing State highways).